syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 ## Split Text

 The WebKit HTML converter supports avoiding text split between the PDF pages when converting HTML to PDF.
-You can prevent the text split by disabling the <i>SplitTextLines</i> property available in the <i>WebKitConverterSettings</i>.Refer to the following code snippet.
+You can prevent the text split by disabling the ```SplitTextLines``` property available in the ```WebKitConverterSettings```.Refer to the following code snippet.

 {% tabs %}